wp-plugins/shortstack-for-wp/readme.txt

 [ShortStack](http://www.shortstack.com) is a self-service platform that helps you build engaging social Campaigns.

-ShortStack __subscribers on plans that include the embedding feature__ can install this plugin to enable the web embed shortcode `[shortstack]` within WordPress.
+ShortStack users can install this plugin to enable the web embed shortcode `[shortstack]` within WordPress.
 This will embed ShortStack Campaigns within Posts and Pages.

 == Installation ==